clazzor/certbot-dns-wedos/README.md

 ## Errors
 If an error occurs, Certbot will display the type of error that has occurred.
+* If you encounter an [HTTP error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) related to communication with WAPI, you will receive an [HTTP error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-If it is an error related to communication between the plugin and WAPI, you will receive a [return code](https://en.wikipedia.org/wiki/Exit_status).
+* If it is an error related to communication between the plugin and WAPI, you will receive a [return code](https://en.wikipedia.org/wiki/Exit_status).
 Wedos has a list of error codes on their Czech website, which you can access through this link [WAPI list of return codes](https://kb.wedos.com/cs/wapi-api-rozhrani/zakladni-informace-wapi-api-rozhrani/wapi-seznam-navratovych-kodu). _(If you do not speak Czech, you can use [Google Translate](https://kb-wedos-com.translate.goog/cs/wapi-api-rozhrani/zakladni-informace-wapi-api-rozhrani/wapi-seznam-navratovych-kodu/?_x_tr_sl=cs&_x_tr_tl=en) :D)_
+* If there is an error with the command you entered as the `finalize` parameter, you will receive a [error code](https://en.wikipedia.org/wiki/Error_code) and error text similar to what you would get if you entered it in the terminal.